pypeit/PypeIt/doc/calibrations/flat_fielding.rst

 The slitless pixel flat is generated separately for each detector (even in the case of a mosaic reduction) and it is stored in a FITS file in the reduction directory, with one extension per detector.
-The file will also be saved to the PypeIt cache directory ``data/static_calibs/{spectrograph_name}`` and will be automatically used during the current reduction.
+In addition to saving the file in your reduction directory, the constructed pixelflat is saved to the PypeIt cache (see ref:`data_installation`).
+This allows you to use the file for both current and future reductions.
 To use this file in future reductions, the user should add the slitless pixel flat file name to the :ref:`pypeit_file` as shown in `Feed a PixelFlat`_.

+If you generate your own slitless pixel flat, and you think it is generally applicable for your instrument, please consider sharing it with the PypeIt Developers.

 Feed a PixelFlat
 ----------------

 If you have generated your own pixel flat (or were provided one) and it is trimmed and oriented following the expected :ref:`pypeit-orientation`, then you may feed this into PypeIt.
-The PixelFlat file should be stored in ``data/static_calibs/{spectrograph_name}``.

 To use the available PixelFlat, you need to modify the :ref:`parameter_block` like, e.g.: